Madrasa El Yusefiya: Localization

 The madrasa was first built near the Kasbah.
 But after, it got transferred into another building in 29 Es Sabbaghine Street in the first floor of madrasa Es Sabbaghine.

 Because of the accommodation crisis of Al-Zaytuna students in the twenties, the number of the students in this madrasah increased from 21 (which was the normal capacity of the madrasa) to 39 in 1930.

 History

 During the Ottoman era in the end of the 16th century and in order to spread the Hanafi doctrine, the ottomans started use the Hafsid madrasahs that used to teach the Almohad doctrine and transform them.
 One of these madrasahs is Youssef Dey madrasa or Madrasa El Yusefiya.

 Students

 The poet Aboul-Qacem Echebbi was one of Madrasa El Yusefiya's students.

-Also the students who were killed and harmed in 15 March 1954 were taken to this madrasa.
+Also the students who were killed and harmed on 15 March 1954 were taken to this madrasa.